shakiblimon/django_graphql_movies/README.md

 # Django Graphql Movies
-It's a testing project for quearing movie and actors data using graphql API.
+It's a testing project for quearing movies and actors data using graphql API.

 **GraphQL** is a query language and server runtime that allows us to retrieve and manipulate data.